seamapi/docs/docs/api-clients/devices/README.md

 ## Device Warning Types

-{% hint style="info" %}
-A device can have more than one error or warning.
-{% endhiarning Types

-Warnings are displayed in the format:
+Warnings are returned in a list:

 ```
+"warnings": [
     {
-    "message": "...",
+      "warning_code": "device_has_flaky_connection",
+      "message": "Device has a flaky connection to the internet.",
-    "created_at": "ISO8601 string"
+      "created_at": "2023-06-27T22:50:19.440Z
     }
+]
 ```

 | Warning Type                              | Description                                                                                                                                           |